June 24th

 Length: 149 mins

-© Palace - a stylish period piece
+© Palace - a stylish period piece with a modern resonance |

 Lucien de Rubempre (Benjamin Voisin) is an aspiring young poet working as a printer in rural France in 1821.
 He is having an affair with someone totally out of his league, the Baroness Louise de Bargeton (Cecile de France).
 She takes him to Paris but drops him like a hot potato when her upper-crust friends disapprove.
 In a post revolution era, Lucien lands a job as a journalist with a left-leaning newspaper, and soon discovers a world of corruption: where anything from theatre audience applause (or boos), to favorable reviews and articles, can be bought at the right price.
 Based on a novel by classic French writer Honore de Balzac, this is a film that feels almost current, despite its period setting.
 It definitely feels like the beginning of "fake news".
 Everything about the film feels vibrant and authentic, from the lavish period detail, to the costumes, the raucous newsroom behaviour, and the personal interactions between the characters.
 No-one is actually very likable, except maybe for the sweet actress Coralie (Salome Dewaels) with whom Lucien gets romantically involved.
 All the rest are either social climbing or back-stabbing.
-Amongst the wit, fun and mischief, there are some good life lessons about disillusionment and social climbing, all still relevant today.
+Amongst the wit, fun and mischief, there are some good life lessons about disillusionment and social climbing, all still relevant today.4 - highly recommended

 After Love